raiden-network/microraiden/docs/contract/index.rst

 """""""""""""""""

 1. Get some testnet-Ether at the `kovan-faucet <https://gitter.im/kovan-testnet/faucet>`__
 #.
-Modify the `project.json <https://github.com/raiden-network/microraiden/blob/master/contracts/project.json#L179>`__ to change the default account:
+Modify the `project.json <https://github.com/raiden-network/microraiden/blob/master/contracts/project.json#L179>`__ to change the default account

 #.
 Start the `Parity <https://github.com/paritytech/parity>`__ node from the commandline:

   .. code-block:: sh